cpldcpu/ModPlayRISCV/README.md

 Optionally: Run `make monitor` to watch debugging output.

 The audio output is streamed to `PC3` (inverted) and `P4` (non-inverted).
-Connect a speaker there.
-Add voltage divider or RC filter for better audio quality.
+Connect an audio amplifier here.
+A small speaker may also work.
+Add RC filter for better audio quality (1kOhm + 10nF), a coupling capacitor in series (tens of µF) helps to remove DC from speaker/amplifier.

 ### Original Projects